SalvazUnity/awesome-comfyui-templates/README.md

 MIT License - Use these templates however you want!

 ---
-*Collection of 39 ready-to-use ComfyUI workflows*
+*Collection of 44 ready-to-use ComfyUI workflows from official and community sources*